WeblateOrg/weblate/docs/admin/whiteboard.rst

 Component specified

-    Shown for a component and all its translations.
+    Shown for a given component and all its translations.

 Language specified